Chris Agee

-Christopher Robert Agee is an American poet, essayist, editor and publisher living in the United Kingdom in Northern Ireland.
-He is the Founder and Editor of Irish Pages: A Journal of Contemporary Writing and of The Irish Pages Press/Cló An Mhíl Bhuí as well as the author of four books of poems, and one work of poetic non-fiction.
+Christopher Robert Agee (born 1956) is an American poet, essayist, editor and publisher living in Northern Ireland.
+He is the founder and editor of Irish Pages: A Journal of Contemporary Writing and of The Irish Pages Press as well as the author of four books of poems, and one work of poetic non-fiction.
 He lives in Belfast Northern Ireland, and divides his time between Northern Ireland Scotland and Croatia.

 Biography

 Early life

 Chris Agee was born in San Francisco on a US Navy hospital ship and grew up in North Cambridge, Massachusetts, Bronxville, New York and Block Island, Rhode Island.
 His father was Robert Cecil Agee, a lawyer; and his mother Anne Marie Agee (née Stanford) was a legal secretary.

 Agee has a younger sister, Elizabeth Macon Agee, who lives in Brooklyn with her two sons.
 His paternal uncle is William Cameron Agee, a noted art historian of early twentieth-century American modernism; and his maternal uncle was Thomas Elmer Stanford, one of the most important ethno-musicologists of twentieth-century Mexico, where he lived and worked for over 60 years.

 After high school at Phillips Academy Andover and a year in Aix-en-Provence, France (Institute pour des Étudiants Étrangers, Université D’Aix-en-Provence), he attended Harvard University (BA, cum laude, English and American Literature and Language) and since graduation has lived in Ireland.

 At Harvard, he did both a versification course and his undergraduate degree thesis (on W.H.
 Auden) with the poet and classical translator Robert Fitzgerald, who had a considerable literary influence on him.
 He was also highly influenced by a course taught by the Brazilian philosopher and social theorist Roberto Mangabeira Unger, which included many related conversations.

 During his year in France, his friends included Montague Don (now a BBC presenter) and Ernst Brunner (now a Swedish poet and novelist); and at Harvard, Mira Nair (now a film-maker) and Julie Agoos (now a poet).